 05 | International Moving to New Zealand Checklist

 International Household Moving to New Zealand

 New Zealand is a popular relocation destination for many Americans.
 Some move for the work, some to retire, many are Kiwi’s returning home.
-Whatever the reason, moving clients to New Zealand is done on a regular basis by SDC International Shipping, and we look forward to helping you too.
+Whatever the reason, moving clients to New Zealand is done regularly by SDC International Shipping, and we look forward to helping you.

 Electronics usually work well in New Zealand.
 All you usually need to do is get a simple plug adapter (New Zealand uses “Type I” plugs) or a cord that plugs into your device’s power adapter.
-Check your device’s electricity options, most modern electronics with external adapters accommodate 100-240v electricity, those will work.
-The electricity in New Zealand is 220 – 240 V. Computer screens, computers, phones, game consoles, , TV’s, etc. should all work when you get to New Zealand, so you should bring your small devices with you and send the larger ones in your shipment.
-Please note that certain communication devices like walkie talkies may be prohibited, check with the New Zealand consulate.
+Check your device’s electricity options; most modern electronics with external adapters accommodate 100-240v electricity, those will work.
+The electricity in New Zealand is 220 – 240 V. Computer screens, computers, phones, game consoles, TVs, etc., should all work when you get to New Zealand, so you should bring your small devices with you and send the larger ones your shipment.
+Please note that certain communication devices like walkie-talkies may be prohibited; check with the New Zealand consulate.